qASIC-Tools/qASIC-docs/docs/qconsole/initializing.md

 ---
-sidebar_position: 2
+sidebar_position: 0
-title: Initializing qConsole
+title: Initializing
-sidebar_class_name: side-requires-console
 ---

-# Initializing qConsole
+# Initializing

 If you want to use a cheat console in your project, you will have to first initialize it's instance.